 Multi-billion dollar food distributor US Foods said that customers who buy online spend 5% more than those who only buy offline.

-In this guide, we explore the four major benefits of equipping CPG product buyers with scanning‑enabled native or web apps to:
+In this guide, we explore the three major benefits of equipping CPG product buyers with scanning‑enabled native or web apps to:

 - Increase the re-ordering efficiency, particularly in high frequency stores